Dr. Stephanie L. McNulty

 Founding Member, North American Participatory Budgeting Research Board, now Global PB Research Board.
 2014-2022.

 Country Expert (Peru and Guatemala) and Lateral Coder (Bolivia, Brazil, Honduras, Ecuador, and Venezuela), V-Dem (Varieties of Democracy Project).
-2012-present.
+2012-2020.

 Co-founder, Lancaster Neighbor Fund 2017-present.